 "There is a correlation between health disparities and areas of study," he says.
 "Disciplines like political science, law, economics, social work and even history all play a role in addressing health disparities.
 Being able to use this "holistic" approach will help us to better shape how we are going to change health and health disparities in this nation."

-"In a broad sense, we've made little impact with health disparities over the years," Jones says.
+A defining moment "In a broad sense, we've made little impact with health disparities over the years," Jones says.

 Although cancer mortality rates are starting to decline, the incidence rate is increasing.
 As the demographics continue to shift in those populations where the mortality rates are higher, Jones believes the general population will see an increase in mortality rates.